-Sanders keeps his Judaism in the background, irking American Jews
+Sanders keeps Judaism in background, irking U.S. Jews

 New York – As Bernie Sanders headed toward victory in New Hampshire, pundits noted the barrier he was about to break: Sanders would become the first Jewish candidate to win a major party presidential primary.